franko/gsl-shell/doc/user-manual/pdf.rst

    We present here the list of the available probability functions.

    .. note::
-      Actually GSL Shell implement alls the functions provided by the GSL library but some of them are not listed here.
+      Actually GSL Shell implements all the functions provided by the GSL library but some of them are not listed here.
       Please consult the GSL reference manual if you need a complete list of all the distributions available.

 .. function:: gaussian_pdf(x, sigma)